TimurKady/django-fast-treenode/README.md

 Instead, always use the **documented methods** described above or refer to the [original application documentation](https://github.com/fabiocaccamo/django-treenode).

 ## Credits
-This software contains, uses, and includes, in a modified form, [django-treenode](https://github.com/fabiocaccamo/django-treenode) by [Fabio Caccamo](https://github.com/fabiocaccamo).
 Special thanks to [Mathieu Leplatre](https://blog.mathieu-leplatre.info/pages/about.html) for the advice used in writing this application.